Ted Simmons' 45 WAR with St. Louis is the highest among catchers in Cardinals history

 Ted Simmons was 17 years old when the Cardinals selected him with the 10th overall pick in the 1967 draft.
 The fresh-faced high schooler played in the minor leagues right after his graduation.
 After cups of coffee in the big leagues in both ’68 and ’69, Simmons was in the majors to stay by the end of May in 1970.

-The switch hitter went on to play in 21 big league seasons.
-Remarkably consistent, Simmons hit .287 with a .350 on-base percentage as a lefty and .281 with a .345 on-base percentage as a righty.
-He hit .300 or better in seven seasons, highlighted by his .332 mark in 1975.
+The Cooperstown man hit .300 or better in seven seasons, highlighted by his .332 mark in 1975.
 Simmons drove in 90 or more runs eight times, topping the century mark in three of those seasons.

 At the time of his retirement no catcher had ever recorded as many hits or doubles as Simmons.
-As of 2016 his 1,389 RBI ranks second among catchers and his 248 homers keep him in the top ten.
+As of 2026 his 1,389 RBI ranks second among catchers and his 248 homers have him 14th.
 Simmons may have been overshadowed by Johnny Bench’s play and Gary Carter’s personality but the numbers are there.

 After earning just 3.7% of the vote in his first year on the Hall of Fame ballot, Simmons was removed from the writers’ ballot.
-The Veterans Committee recognized his greatness, voting him to Cooperstown in December, 2019.
+In December, 2019 the Veterans Committee recognized his greatness, voting him to Cooperstown.
 He is the first one-and-done on the writers’ ballot to earn a plaque.

 As his career neared its end, Simmons climbed the all-time leaderboards